Welcome to Excel Test Prep’s Summer College Series!!!

 Types of Classes

 Introductory Classes- While it’s true that most introductory college classes take place in large lecture halls containing between 150 and 1,000 students, most first-year college students will take part in smaller discussion sections for introductory classes.
 Intro classes are typically taught by professors while discussion sections are led by TAs.
 Introductory classes will introduce you to a certain major, usually do not have prerequisites, and may be prerequisites for more advanced classes in the major.
 Intro classes for very popular majors, such as computer science, may be designed to be “weeder classes,” or very hard classes that separate those who are truly committed to the major from those who are not.
 Weeder classes typically have high drop rates, but they are also harder than the average class for the major.
 In college, it’s okay to drop classes if you feel like you have too much on your plate, but don’t drop classes just because you’re afraid you’ll get a bad grade.
-Even if you were a straight-A student in high school, it’s okay to get some B’s and C’s in college!
 If you’re really worried about your GPA, though, many schools offer the option to pass-fail certain classes, so you can focus on learning and exploring.
-Intro classes usually don’t take attendance and some students don’t attend every lecture, although attending lecture makes exams and papers much easier!

 Lecture Classes- Lecture classes are similar to introductory classes, although they are sometimes smaller and focus on a more specific topic.
 Lecture classes are taught by a professor and will usually have a lecture or recitation component led by a TA.
 Some lecture classes take attendance using quizzes or iClicker questions at the start of every class, although many lecture classes don’t take attendance.
 Some of the classes that require attendance will make it a small part of the grade.
-As with introductory classes, some students skip class, but professors often offer helpful hints for the exam in class and some even bring candy.
 Most lecturers use slides to present, which they later post online for students to access.
 A few professors will even create optional study guides or lists of topics to know for the final exam.